kedro-org/kedro/docs/source/04_kedro_project_setup/02_configuration.md

 }
 ```

-> Note: Although Jinja2 is a very powerful and extremely flexible template engine, which comes with a wide range of features, we do _not_ recommend to use it to template your configuration unless absolutely necessary.
+> *Note:* Although Jinja2 is a very powerful and extremely flexible template engine, which comes with a wide range of features, we do _not_ recommend using it to template your configuration unless absolutely necessary.
 The flexibility of dynamic configuration comes at a cost of significantly reduced readability and much higher maintenance overhead.
 We believe that, for the majority of analytics projects, dynamically compiled configuration does more harm than good.

 ## Parameters

-### Loading parameters
+### Load parameters

 Parameters project configuration can be loaded with the help of the `ConfigLoader` class: